conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/lz-new/README.md

 - **Keep retrying:** Deployment and LayerZero configuration may require multiple attempts due to network congestion or gas issues.
 - **Check logs:** Always review the terminal output for errors or confirmations.
 - **Security:** Double-check your `.env` file and never expose secrets.
+- **MinftNFT.sol:** This contract was only created for tests not real use and does not follow metadata standards.
 ---

 For questions or further assistance, refer to project documentation or reach out to maintainers.